-A redesignation changes the land use district of a property to allow for a development that is currently not allowed.
-When applying for a land use redesignation, it is important to understand the Land Use Bylaw.
+A Land Use Amendment (also called a Land Use Redesignation) changes the land use district of a property to allow for future development that is currently not allowed.
+When applying for a land use Land Use Amendment, it is important to understand the Land Use Bylaw.

 Each land use district has a purpose statement that captures the intent of the area to guide applications.
-These statements will be considered when a land use redesignation is applied for and will be factored into the decision.
+These statements will be considered when you apply for a Land Use Amendment and will be factored into the decision.

-If redesignating for a particular use to be allowed on a property, consider the two different types of uses: permitted uses and discretionary uses.
+If amending for a particular use to be allowed on a property, consider the two different types of uses: permitted uses and discretionary uses.

 For more information on land use districts, visit calgary.ca/districts.